Sukat · HEIC to PNG

-Convert HEIC to PNG Online
+Convert HEIC to PNG now →

 Last reviewed: April 2026

-How to convert HEIC to PNG
+Convert HEIC to PNG

-- Drop your HEIC files onto Sukat's drop zone, click to browse, or paste from your clipboard.
+Onto Sukat's drop zone, click to browse, or paste from your clipboard.
 Multi-file is supported.

-- Pick PNG as the output format.
 PNG has no quality slider — every pixel is preserved exactly.
 Optionally set a target width if you want to resize at the same time.

-- Click "Convert & Download All."
 For batches, leave the ZIP option checked to receive a single download with all the converted files.

 When do you need HEIC to PNG?